renec-chain/renec/docs/src/running-validator/validator-start.md

 #### Automatic

-The solana repo includes a daemon to adjust system settings to optimize performance (namely by increasing the OS UDP buffer and file mapping limits).
+The renec repo includes a daemon to adjust system settings to optimize performance (namely by increasing the OS UDP buffer and file mapping limits).

-The daemon (`renec-sys-tuner`) is included in the solana binary release.
+The daemon (`renec-sys-tuner`) is included in the renec binary release.
 Restart it, _before_ restarting your validator, after each software upgrade to ensure that the latest recommended settings are applied.